-TeamViewer is a legitimate software used to connect to remote computers, provide remote support, transfer files between different computers and so on.
-However, there are scammers who use this software for malevolent purposes.
-In order to trick people into installing TeamViewer scammers often use various scam websites.
-One of the examples is a tech-support scam page claiming that visitor's computer might be at risk.
-Very often people do not visit websites of this kind on purpose, they are opened by potentially unwanted applications (PUAs) that are installed on browsers or operating systems.
+TeamViewer is legitimate software used to connect to remote computers, provide remote support, transfer files between different computers, and so on, however, scammers use this software for malicious purposes.
+They often trick people into installing TeamViewer using various scam websites.

-Quite often scam pages are opened by installed PUAs.
-Apps of this type open shady pages, display ads and gather various data.
-When installed, they often display ads (like coupons, banners, surveys, pop-ups and so on) that, if clicked, open untrustworthy websites or case unwanted downloads or/and installations.
-They also gather IP addresses, entered search queries, addresses of opened pages, geolocations and so on.
-People who develop these apps usually share all collected data with other parties who misuse it to generate revenue.
-Sometimes these parties are various cyber criminals.
+They also record IP addresses, entered search queries, addresses of opened pages, geolocations, and so on.
+People who develop these apps usually share the data with other parties who misuse it to generate revenue.
+Sometimes these parties include cyber criminals.

 |Name||TeamViewer pop-up scam|

 |Fake Claim||According to this scam, it has detected unusual activity that can be prevented by contacting scammers|

 |Tech Support Scammer Phone Number||+(888) 756-6301|

 |Detection Names (nestoreritrea[.]icu)||BitDefender (Malware), CyRadar (Malicious), Fortinet (Phishing), Kaspersky (Malware), Full List Of Detections (VirusTotal)|